amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 only accessible by the same origin that set them, preventing this type of data leakage.

-One security concern is how to handle clients that do not support OBC, this  is handled by the following, when a cookie has a valid Domain attribute specified (hereby called a
-“domain cookie”) that cookie has relaxed bindings.
+One security concern is how to handle clients that require the use of cookies across origins, this is handled by the following, when a cookie has a valid Domain attribute specified (hereby called a “domain cookie”) that cookie has relaxed bindings.
 Namely, the cookie may be sent to:

  1. any host which domain matches the Domain value (This is unchanged from legacy behavior)
  2. any port value